VanessaRandis/VanessaRandis/README.md

 ## Hello, this is Vanessa Randis 😊
 Full stack developer and Teacher

-<p><strong>I have been studying technology since 2022, when I started my career transition.
+<p><strong>I love to learn new technologies.
+Since 2022 I have dedicated myself to learning and improving as software developer.
 Before, I worked as a flight attendant for 11 years.</strong></p>

 - **Teacher at Mogi das Cruzes University since 2024**: Data Structure, Software Analysis and Implementation, Database, Project Management with ITIL, Cobit, Agile Methodologies
 - **Full Stack Developer** with a year experience